liu-purnomo/ikat-api/README.md

 # 📦 ikat-api

-Simple SDK for [Ikat Pro](https://pro.ikat.id) – a modern and minimalist file hosting service that works like S3 or Cloudinary, but way simpler (and free!).
+Simple SDK for [Ikat](https://ikat.id) – a modern and minimalist file hosting service that works like S3 or Cloudinary, but way simpler (and free!).

 ---